jishnup11/Generative-Adversarial-Network-based-Image-Super--Resolution-to-Enhance-the-shadow-less-Ima/README.md

 # Generative-Adversarial-Network-based-Image-Super--Resolution-to-Enhance-the-shadow-less-Ima
 In this work, an Enhanced shadow-removal method were introduced and the pipeline consists of the shadow-removal module and the image super-resolution module.
+# Major technical contributions in this work are as follows:
+ GAN based image super-resolution module with custom loss functions and generator, discriminator architecture which gives promising results compared to the standard algorithms
+ Enhanced Shadow-Removal pipeline to remove shadow, which always guaranties high quality output image for the given input image.  Introduction of the combined loss which improved the overall performance of the GAN and helped to generate higher quality images as well as extensive shadow-removal